-Today, technologies are developing at a fast pace.
-And, both general users and businesses adopt them to accommodate their needs.
+Today, technologies are developing at a fast pace, and both private individuals and businesses adopt them to accommodate their needs.
 The Internet has already become a part of our lives, and we seek to make it a safe and comfortable place.
 Therefore, we’ve developed different types of networks that allow us to do so.
-In this article, we want to focus on two of them, particularly VLAN and VPN.
+In this article, we would like to focus on two of them, particularly VLAN and VPN.
 So, what are they?
 Let’s compare VLAN vs VPN.

 Advantages of a VLAN